-Once nicknamed as “Six-Shooter Siding,” Tucumcari, New Mexico got its start as a rowdy railroad camp filled with saloons and outlaws.
+Once nicknamed “Six-Shooter Siding,” Tucumcari, New Mexico, started as a rowdy railroad camp filled with saloons and outlaws.
 The camp began in 1901 when the Rock Island Railroad pushed west through the area.
 The small settlement of Liberty, some three miles north, wasted no time dismantling and moving closer to the railroad.
-Soon, the camp was filled with merchants, gamblers, saloon keepers and dance hall girls.
+Soon, the camp was filled with merchants, gamblers, saloon keepers, and dance hall girls.

 The fathers of Tucumcari were five businessmen from Liberty who filed on the land, then donated 120 acres of land for the townsite.
 They were: M. B. Goldenberg, A. D. Goldenberg, Jacob Wertheim, J. A. Street, and Lee K. Smith.
 J.A.
 Street is credited for erecting the first tent in the new railroad camp.

-The camp was officially called Douglas in the very beginning but just one year later the town took the name of Tucumcari to reflect with the scenic Tucumcari Mountains acting as a background for the city.
+The camp was officially called Douglas initially, but just one year later, the town took the name of Tucumcari to reflect with the scenic Tucumcari Mountains acting as a background for the city.
 The meaning of the word “Tucumcari” is a loose derivation of a Comanche word for lookout.

-The first passenger train arrived in Tucumcari on March 12, 1902, and before long there were four passenger trains arriving daily, two from the east and two from the west.
+The first passenger train arrived in Tucumcari on March 12, 1902, and before long, four passenger trains were arriving daily, two from the east and two from the west.